Earth X

 Earth X is a 1999 comic book limited series published by American company Marvel Comics.
 Earth X was written by Jim Krueger with art by John Paul Leon.
 Based on Alex Ross' notes, the series features a dystopian version of the Marvel Universe.

-The series was followed by two sequels, Universe X and Paradise X, and a prequel, Marvels X. The universe of Earth X is designated Earth-9997.
+The series was followed by two sequels, Universe X and Paradise X, and a prequel, Marvels X. The universe of Earth X is designated as Earth-9997 in the Marvel Comics multiverse.

-The Earth X incarnation of Spider-Man will make his cinematic debut in the 2023 feature film Spider-Man: Across the Spider-Verse, depicted as a member of Miguel O'Hara's Spider-Forces.
+The Earth X incarnation of Spider-Man made his cinematic debut in the 2023 feature film Spider-Man: Across the Spider-Verse, depicted as a member of Miguel O'Hara's Spider-Society.

 History

 Earth X began in 1997 when Wizard magazine asked Alex Ross to create a possible dystopian future for Marvel.
-Ross designed a future where all ordinary humans had gained superpowers, and he examined how some of the most well-known Marvel characters (including Spider-Man, Captain America and the Incredible Hulk) would manage a world where their superhero powers had now become commonplace.
+Ross designed a future where all ordinary humans had gained superpowers, and he examined how some of the most well-known Marvel characters (including Spider-Man, Captain America and the Hulk) would manage a world where their superhero powers had now become commonplace.
 The issue of Wizard that contained the Ross article sold out rapidly.
 Demand was so extensive that in 1999 (in affiliation with Marvel), they republished the article as the Earth X Sketchbook, which also sold out.
 Based on this indicator of fan interest, Marvel commissioned Ross to create a full series based on his notes.